-To check for a London Rising roll 1D6 and modify as follows:
+To check for a London Rising roll 1d6 and modify as follows:

-- Subtract the number of Parliament-controlled Economic Infrastructures; - Subtract the number of Parliament Brigades in the Fortress of London; - Add the number of Royalist-controlled Economic Infrastructures.
+- Subtract the number of Parliament-controlled Economic Infrastructures: - Subtract the number of Parliament Brigades in the Fortress of London; - Add the number of Royalist-controlled Economic Infrastructures.

-If the score is 5 or higher, a Royalist PC marker is placed in London (it is captured by a Royalist coup).
+If the score is 5 or higher, London is captured by a Royalist coup.
 The Parliament player can place Parliament Brigades that were in London (if any) in an unoccupied Area Adjacent to London of their choice (if no such Area is available, Disperse the Brigades).
 Any other score has no effect.